manansethi22/react-native-expo-authorize-net-RN-v0.73.5/README.md

     DATA_DESCRIPTOR = "card data descriptor"
     DATA_VALUE = "card data value"

-`please note: this will be used to add card on server using Accept.js from auhorize.net`
+`note: these values will be used to add card on server using Accept.js from authorize.net`

 ## Usage